Edmund Lacon

 Sir Edmund Henry Knowles Lacon, 3rd Baronet (14 August 1807 – 2 December 1888) was an English businessman and liberal Conservative politician who sat in the House of Commons in two periods between 1852 and 1885.

 Early life

 Lacon was the son of Sir Edmund Knowles Lacon, 2nd Baronet, and his wife Eliza Beecroft, daughter of Thomas Beecroft of Saxthorpe Hall.
 He was educated at Eton College and Emmanuel College, Cambridge.
 In 1839 he inherited the baronetcy on the death of his father.

 Business career

 Lacon became a brewer and banker at Great Yarmouth.
-He was one of the original shareholders in the Yarmouth & Norwich Railway in 1842 which was Norfolk's first railway.
-He was later a director of the Yarmouth & Haddiscoe Railway and the East Suffolk Railway.
-He was also Chairman of the Great Yarmouth & Stalham Light Railway which later became part of the Midland & Great Northern Joint Railway.
+He was one of the original shareholders in the Yarmouth and Norwich Railway in 1842 which was Norfolk's first railway.
+He was later a director of the Yarmouth and Haddiscoe Railway and the East Suffolk Railway.
+He was also Chairman of the Great Yarmouth and Stalham Light Railway which later became part of the Midland and Great Northern Joint Railway.